PreciselyData/PreciselyAPIsSDK-Java/docs/PlacesServiceApi.md

 Get POIs By Location.

 This service accepts latitude/longitude as input and returns nearby points-of-interest places around that location.
 Additional input features include retrieving data by name, type, standard industrial classifications and category codes, as well as geographic filtering by radius, travel times and travel distances.
-Response features include JSON/XML as well as CSV download
+Response features include JSON as well as CSV download

 ### Example
 ```java